A GUTSY LEADERSHIP CIRCLE IS:

-Gutsy Leadership Circles focus on the only part of the solution entirely within a woman’s control: harnessing their own power to find their confident voice and deshackle themselves from expectations no longer serving.
+Gutsy Leadership Circles focus on the only part of the solution entirely within a woman’s control: harnessing their power and unshackling themselves from fear programming to reveal their confident voice.

 Research tells us there is a strong case for cultivating greater confidence in women who want to lead.